jakobaxelsson/societies-of-systems/jakob-axelsson.md

 Jakob Axelsson
 ==============

-I work as a researcher at the [Swedish Institute of Computer Science (SICS)](http://www.sics.se) in Stockholm, where I lead the [Software & Systems Engineering Laboratory](https://www.sics.se/groups/software-and-systems-engineering-laboratory-sse), and as a professor in Computer Science at [Mälardalen University](http://www.mdh.se) in Västerås.

 ![Jakob writing on glass](https://jakobaxelsson.github.io/societies-of-systems/assets/jakob-writing-on-glass.jpg)_Photo: Joel Höglund._

+I work as professor in Computer Science at [Mälardalen University](http://www.mdh.se) in Västerås, and also as senior research leader at [RISE Research Institutes of Sweden](https://ri.se).

 Over the last 25 years or so, I have been involved in different capacities in development of complex systems, both in industry and as an academic researcher.
 After completing my MSc in Computer Science at [Linköping University](http://www.liu.se) and at [Ecole Polytechnique Fédérale de Lausanne (EPFL)](http://www.epfl.ch) in Switzerland in 1992, I started my career as a software developer in the power systems sector at [ABB](http://www.abb.com) in Baden, Switzerland.
 After about a year, I returned to Sweden and Linköping University to do a PhD thesis in Computer Systems.
 The topic was on system architecture for hard real-time systems, and in particular how to select what hardware elements to include in the architecture, and how to distribute the software elements on it, while meeting timing requirements and minimizing cost.